During the early stages of your business, it’s easy to get excited — you assume success is imminent.

 And the world needs your dream to become a reality.
 Because when you succeed, we all succeed.

 Want to hear these pillars in action?
-Listen to Tim McCain's interview on the Third Paddle Podcast:
+Listen to Tim McCain's interview on the podcast:

 Jen McFarland is a business systems expert, podcaster, and blogger.
 She’s helped hundreds of businesses and thousands of podcast listeners make better business decisions.
 Jen’s passion is helping women-owned businesses get the growth tools they need to meet their 3-5 year business goals.